huggingface/blog/lcm_sdxl.md

 ## Method Overview

 So, what’s the trick?
-The central idea is to use a LoRA trained on a LCM model and apply it to a non-LCM model, together with the denoising schedule of LCM models.
+The central idea is to use a LoRA trained on an LCM model and apply it to a non-LCM model, together with the noise scheduler of LCM models.
 If you are itching to see how this looks in practice, just jump to the [next section](#fast-inference-with-sdxl-lcm-loras) to play with the inference code.
 If you want to train your own LoRAs, this is the process you’d use:

 1. Select an available LCM model from the Hub.
 For example, for SDXL we recommend you start with ….
 2. Train a LoRA with your desired characteristics (style, dataset) on the LCM model.
 LoRA is a type of performance-efficient fine-tuning, or PEFT, that is much cheaper to accomplish than full model fine-tuning.
 For additional details on LoRA training, please check ….